Palestine says good-bye to the US-led peace process

 By the 1950s Abbas was involved in underground Palestinian politics in Qatar, where he was recruited to join Arafat’s Fatah movement in 1961.
 Over the next three decades Abbas rose through the ranks, eventually signing the Oslo Accord on behalf of the Palestine Liberation Organization (PLO), the Palestinian umbrella group.
 The accord, signed in 1993 in Washington, cemented Abbas’ status as a welcome alternative to the more combative Arafat in the eyes of the West.
 Palestinian critics of the deal marked him as a sell-out too easily duped by the mirage of peace.

 With Oslo failing to engender a Palestinian state, tensions with Israel became explosive.
-Prime Minister Ariel Sharon finally lit the fuse with his September 2000 visit to Jerusalem’s sacred Haram al-Sharif, known to the Jews as the Temple Mount.
+Ariel Sharon, at the time the leader of the right-wing Likud opposition party, finally lit the fuse with his September 2000 visit to Jerusalem’s sacred Haram al-Sharif, known to the Jews as the Temple Mount.
 The provocative gesture sparked a second intifada, or uprising, that would last until 2005.

 Abbas had named his second son Yasser in honor of Arafat, but by the early 2000s the two men were in open conflict.
 In March 2003, Abbas had been named prime minister of the Palestinian Authority, created as a result of the Oslo Accord, but resigned that September in a power struggle with Arafat, who opposed Abbas’ plans to target Hamas and Palestinian Islamic Jihad militants attacking Israel.
 The political career of Arafat’s handpicked deputy appeared to be over.
 But the revolutionary leader’s unexpected death in November 2004 threw Palestinian politics into disarray.